devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

 Once created, run `gdk reconfigure` to apply the configuration.

 This script will create all necessary configuration for one to run Auto DevOps locally.
 Including assigning two random ports for GitLab instance and GitLab Registry.
-It's important that this ports are randomized so we avoid colliding two developers with the same ports.
+It's important that these ports are randomized so we avoid colliding two developers with the same ports.

 After the script finishes, it will inform you of the `GitLab` and `Registry` URLs.
 For example: